 Detailed California Bar Examination pass results for Empire graduates on the ten most recent Exam administrations are available at the State Bar of California's Bar Examination "Statistics" page.

-Launched in Fall 2013, the Master of Legal Studies program is approved by the Accrediting Council for Independent Colleges and Schools, a national accrediting body recognized by the United States Department of Education and the Council for Higher Education Accreditation, and has the Committee of Bar Examiners' acquiescence.
+Launched in Fall 2013, the Master of Legal Studies program is approved by the Accrediting Council for Independent Colleges and Schools (ACICS), a national accrediting body recognized by the Council for Higher Education Accreditation, and has the Committee of Bar Examiners' acquiescence.
+For more information about the recent decision regarding ACICS and how it affects Empire College, please view our Notice About ACICS Accreditation.